Schwarzam/Schwarzam/README.md

 I publish by the name of G.B.O Schwarz, check out some articles [**Articles Page**](https://www.researchgate.net/scientific-contributions/G-B-Oliveira-Schwarz-2192491656) !
 It's not complete, but most of them are there.

+Please note that most of my GitHub repositories are private due to security reasons, but I'm a big fan of open source and enjoy sharing my code as much as possible.

 ![Github Stats](https://raw.githubusercontent.com/schwarzam/github-stats/master/generated/overview.svg) ![Most Used Languages](https://raw.githubusercontent.com/schwarzam/github-stats/master/generated/languages.svg)

 < />